Dreamscent/Dreamscent.github.io/_posts/2019-10-12-HTB-Writeup.md

 We can assume  that the first part containing gibberish is the salt, and password is `raykayjay9`.
 Give and take a little.
 We also know that the username was `jkr`.
 Now we just have to find somewhere these credentials can be used.

+Edit: Apparently the password cracking feature of this exploit script can also be used to crack the password with the Rockyou.txt wordlist.
+Thanks to RS for this insight!

 In the initial nmap scan, we found out that SSH was open, so can try it there: